-- hypothesis (hypothesis statement) A simple statement that summarizes the team's understanding of how a challenging behavior is influenced by the environment.
+- function The purpose or motivation of the child's challenging behavior.
+There are many possible functions, but they usually can be categorized as to get something (e.g., a toy, someone's attention) or to get rid of something (e.g., a demand, the presence of an irritating peer).
+The function of challenging behavior can almost always be understood as an attempt to communicate. - functional assessment (functional behavioral assessment, or FBA) A process that involves collecting information (data) to develop an understanding of how a challenging behavior is influenced, or controlled, by events in the environment.
+There are many methods for conducting an FBA.
+In PTR-YC, the FBA is conducted by having team members independently complete three checklists (for prevent, teach, and reinforce) and then synthesize the information on the PTR-YC Functional Behavioral Assessment Summary Table (see Chapter 7). - hypothesis (hypothesis statement) A simple statement that summarizes the team's understanding of how a challenging behavior is influenced by the environment.
 The hypothesis has three elements-the antecedent conditions, a description of the behavior, and the consequences that appear to be maintaining the behavior.
 For some children, there may be more than one hypothesis statement. - operational definition A definition or description of a behavior that is presented in terms that are fully observable and measurable.
 A good operational definition would mean that all team members would be able to agree at any moment in time on whether the behavior is occurring. - positive behavior support (PBS) An approach for helping people (including children) to develop improved desirable behaviors and reduce challenging behaviors.
-It is an individualized approach that is based on information (data), results of an FBA, and a multi-element behavior intervention plan.
+It is an individualized approach that is based on information (data), results of a functional behavioral assessment, and a multi-element behavior intervention plan.
 PTR-YC is a PBS model that is designed for optimal practicality.
-It is worth noting that PBS can also be applied to larger units such as classrooms, entire programs, and schools.
+PBS can also be applied to larger units such as classrooms, entire programs, and schools.
 However, PTR-YC is a model of individualized PBS, and this book is focused on the needs of individual children with persistent challenging behaviors. - prevent The first component of the PTR-YC approach.
-It refers to intervention strategies involving antecedent variables. - reinforce The third component of the PTR-YC approach.
+It refers to intervention strategies involving antecedent variables. - Pyramid Model A conceptual framework of evidence-based practices for promoting young children's healthy social-emotional development and preventing and intervening with challenging behaviors. - reinforce The third component of the PTR-YC approach.
 It refers to intervention strategies involving changes in the delivery of consequences, especially positive reinforcers. - reinforcer (positive reinforcer) A consequence provided to a child following a behavior that results in the behavior being increased or strengthened.
-Part of the PTR-YC approach involves using reinforcers to help increase desirable behaviors, as well as removing reinforcers that may be inadvertently maintaining the child's challenging behaviors. - target behavior A term that is used to refer to a behavior that is identified by the team as being in need of change.
+Part of the PTR-YC approach involves using reinforcers to help increase desirable behaviors, as well as removing reinforcers that may be inadvertently maintaining the child's challenging behaviors. - target behavior A behavior that is identified by the team as needing to change.
 Target behaviors can be challenging behaviors as well as desirable behaviors. - teach The second component of the PTR-YC approach.
 It refers to intervention strategies involving the delivery of instruction of desirable behaviors.